Framework Laptop 13 (AMD Ryzen 7040 Series)

 The default 2256x1504 resolution display has 400nit brightness and 60Hz refresh rate.
 The matte display module is manufactured by BOE and is uncalibrated from factory, giving a suboptimal default sRGB coverage.
 It is thus recommended to apply this ICC profile if you have this display in order to have better color reproduction.

-The newer 2880x1920 resolution display, better known as the 2.8k display module, has >500nit brightness and 120Hz refresh rate.
+The newer 2880x1920 resolution display, better known as the 2.8k display module has 30-120Hz variable refresh rate and 10-bit color support.
 This display can be identified by the rounded top corners.
 The 2.8k display resolution at 256 DPI is perfect for 2x scaling factor as many desktop environments under Linux currently struggle with fractional scaling.
 This ICC profile is available to improve color reproduction.

 Speakers